lanceman2/Quickstream_dev/README.md

   programmer knows that excessive use of CPP macros leads to code that is not easily understandable in the future after you haven't looked at it in a while.
+- If you wish to make a tarball release use the GNU autotool building method and run *./configure* and *make dist*.